USEPA/sensortoolkit/docs/source/install.rst

-  When the virtual environment is active, any additions, deletions, and changes to installed python packages will only exist within the virtual environment. **Hence, if any changes to packages must be done for this project the virtual environment must be activated first**
+  When the virtual environment is active, any additions, deletions, and changes to installed python packages will only exist within the virtual environment. **Hence, if any changes to packages must be done for this project the virtual environment must be activated first.**

 .. note::